NeoHW/tp/docs/DeveloperGuide.md

 ### 4.7 Implementation on PatientHospitalId

 Presently, the patient's hospital ID referred to as `PATIENT_HOSPITAL_ID`, is implemented as String.
-It currently uses regex expression `^[0-9]+$` where it is a String that consists only numeric characters to validate the input for patient's hospital ID.
+PatientSync currently uses regex expression `^[0-9]+$` to check that the user input for `PATIENT_HOSPITAL_ID`, which is a String that consists only numeric characters to validate the input for patient's hospital ID.
 For example, the user is currently able to input patient's hospital ID `22452`.
 However, input such as `000000` or overflow input `1234567898765456783434343` are allowed.

 This can lead to potential errors such as unlimited size of the input and input with all zeros.